kalvinarts/nedb-restroute/README.md

 * __query:__ _(Object)_ The document/documents to be inserted

 ####Expamples
-Put the document to be inserted in the query property
+Put the document to be inserted in the query property:

 ```json
 {